-iii) Revenue from contracts with customers ("IFRS 15")
+- s) Accounting standards issued but not effective (Continued) - b) Revenue from contracts with customers ("IFRS 15")

 The core principle of this new standard is for companies to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
 The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.
 These amendments are effective for annual periods beginning after January 1, 2018.
-The Company is currently assessing the impact of this new standard on its financial statements.
+This standard will have no significant effect on the presentation and disclosure of the financial statements.

-iv) Leases ("IFRS 16")
+c) Leases ("IFRS 16")